phun0020/home_inspection/README.txt

 5. example http://127.0.0.1:8000/inspection/, http://127.0.0.1:8000/admin/

 FOLDER TREE
-+.vscode      // FOLDER DESCRIPTION - ? //                        // @TAM: WHATS THE JSON FOR?//
++.vscode      // FOLDER DESCRIPTION - ? //
 +IAWD      // FOLDER DESCRIPTION - ? //
 +home_inspection : app for inspection
 	+pycache : auto generate when run
 	+migrations : auto generate      // @TAM: AUTO GENERATE WHAT?
-FIELD INFORMAITON? // +static : contains js, css, images for app                // @TAM: WHY HAVE SUBFOLDER 'INSPECTION' WHEN STATIC IS SUB OF HOME_INSPECTION?
-INSPECTION = VIEW?//
+FIELD INFORMAITON? // +static : contains js, css, images for app
-	+templates                                                // @TAM: WHY HAVE SUBFOLDER 'INSPECTION' WHEN TEMPLATES IS SUB OF HOME_INSPECTION?
-INSPECTION = VIEW?//
+	+templates

-	   -base.html : layout for everypage such as header, footer // ONGOING INTEGRATION - ERIC //

-	   -component.html : content for component page
+	   -base.html : layout for everypage such as header, footer -component.html : content for component page
 	   -index.html : content for homepage
 	   -room.html : content for room
-	+uploads : images that user upload should goes here      // TO DO - TAM //
+	+uploads : images that user upload should goes here      // TO DO //
 	-__init.py : load needed packages, empty right now

  (?)-admin.py : if create a new model, goes here and add name of that model to array so you can see it in admin page